disulfidebond/VCF_Parsing_Analysis/README.md

 Genotype:AlleleicDepth:ReadDepth:GenotypeQuality:PhredLikelihood

 See the INFO lines above for more inforamtion on each.
 On a final note, the Genotype will be a string with the format 'N/N', where N is an integer (usually 0 or 1), which describes the predicted genotype of that sample.

+### Task I: Load VCF file in Pandas

+There is no limit to the number of header lines, and in the example gzipped VCF file, there are 506 lines of meta-information, and one header line.
+This means that the first 507 lines of the document will contain information on how to read the rest of the document.
+VCF files are technically human readable, but realistically, you should write or [use a program](https://software.broadinstitute.org/software/igv/download) to read them for you.

+You need to remove these header lines to view it in Pandas.
+One way to do so is:

+        # bash
+        DOCLEN=$(gzcat Cyno.box13.snps.hg38.geneListFiltered.vcf.gz | wc -l )
+        # find position where metadata and header end
+        gzcat Cyno.box13.snps.hg38.geneListFiltered.vcf.gz | grep -n 'chr1'
+        # TRIMSTART=((DOCLEN-HEADERSTOP))
+        # in this case, TRIMSTART == line 895, where you will set the tail command:
+        gzcat Cyno.box13.snps.hg38.geneListFiltered.vcf.gz | tail -n 895 | less

+For filtering based on specific criteria, [you can also use GATK Tools](https://software.broadinstitute.org/gatk/documentation/tooldocs/current/), [as well as picard](https://broadinstitute.github.io/picard/javadoc/picard/index.html?picard/vcf/filter/FilterVcf.html).

+### Methods I

 ### Methods II
 To view a VCF file, you could use less: